 Indian Butter Chicken and Where it Comes From

-Murgh makhani (also known as butter chicken) is an Indian dish of chicken that’s marinated in a spiced yogurt mixture and typically cooked in a tandoor, which is a traditional clay oven.
-For us cooks at home, the chicken can be grilled or cooked in a hot oven.
+Murgh makhani (also known as butter chicken) is an Indian dish of chicken marinated in a spiced yogurt mixture and typically cooked in a tandoor, which is a traditional clay oven.
+For home cooks, you can grill or roast the chicken in a hot oven.
 Once cooked, the chicken is combined with a richly-spiced tomato-based cream sauce that’s made even more luxuriously velvety with the addition of butter.

 According to Wikipedia, chicken makhani was invented in the 1950s by three Indian restauranteurs in Delhi: Kundan Lal Jaggi, Kundan Lal Gujral and Thakur Dass.
 The story goes that they came up with the recipe by combining leftover chicken with a creamy spiced tomato gravy that was rich with butter.